-Xiaomi’s second bezel-less Mi Max smartphone claims a two-day battery
+Xiaomi’s new Mi Max 2 smartphone claims a two-day battery

 Google’s AlphaGo AI wins three-match series against the world’s best Go player

-Chinese smartphone giant Xiaomi made a big splash when it announced the the Mi Max, its much-heralded device with a near bezel-less display, last year — now we have a follow-up phone.

-The Mi Max 2, unveiled today at an event in Beijing, will be available in China from June 1 priced upwards from RMB 1699, that’s around $247.
+Fresh from announcing the Mi 6, its latest flagship smartphone, last month, Xiaomi gone and unveiled another new phone.
+The Mi Max 2, announced today at an event in Beijing, will be available in China from June 1 priced upwards from RMB 1699, that’s around $247.

-Xiaomi claims it sold over three million of the original Mi Max — which was billed as a concept device at launch — and the main selling point of the second version is a gigantic 5300mAh battery which the company claims will last for two days per charge.
+Xiaomi claims it sold over three million of the original Mi Max, which is headlined by its big screen.
+The main selling point of the second version is a gigantic 5300mAh battery which the company claims will last for two days per charge.
 It claims that the device can charge to 68 percent in an hour and that its full capacity will give a user up to 18 hours of watching video, or 57 hours of call time.

 The Mi Max 2 packs a unibody metal design and comes it at the same 6.44-inch size.
 It is available with 4GB RAM with the option of 64GB or 128GB storage — that larger capacity option costs slightly more at RMB 1999, or approximately $290.
 The device packs a 12MP rear camera, with a five megapixel front camera, stereo speakers and a fingerprint sensor on the reverse.
 Under the hood, the party is powered by an octacore 2.0 GHz Qualcomm Snapdragon 625 chipset.